blog home News & Events The L.A. Jail System Might be Changing Soon

 Alternatives to prison are beneficial, but whether L.A. prosecutors will embrace these measures or continue to push for incarceration is yet to be seen.
 Anyone who is taken into custody for questioning, especially after being read his or her Miranda Rights, should immediately ask for a lawyer.
 Police investigators are trained in complex psychological interrogation techniques aimed at breaking down a suspect – and these can be used even when someone does not realize he or she is a suspect.
 False confessions are usually the result of someone trying to be helpful.
 The moment you find yourself sitting in a room being questioned, stop answering all questions and ask for an attorney immediately.

 While this ballot measure may eventually provide better oversight of the L.A.
-County Sheriff’s Department, the need for a skilled L.A. criminal defense team after you have been arrested is in no way reduced by this measure.
+County Sheriff’s Department, the need for a skilled Los Angeles criminal defense attorneys after you have been arrested is in no way reduced by this measure.
 To consult with a team of the finest defense lawyers Los Angeles has to offer, please contact Werksman Jackson Hathaway & Quinn LLP at (213) 688-0460.
 We provide a free initial consultation.